AvanaPY/PA1465-Project/README.md

 ### input_width and INPUT_WIDTH

-A python integer representing the amountsd of inputs the AI model will accept when predicting and test for anomalies.
+A python integer representing the amount of inputs the AI model will accept when predicting and test for anomalies.
 Default: `6`

 ### label_columns